OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 The patented Omni-Tech waterproof liner and Techlite midsole are comfortable and hold up well in simple conditions, but these boots are more designed for low-impact activities.

-For more information about these shoes, see our Newton Ridge Plus II Waterproof review.
+For more information about these boots, see our Newton Ridge Plus II Waterproof review.

 PROS